Healthy Eating Plan

 To help make your food diaries representative of your average diet it’s best to keep them for at least three days, one of those days should be a weekend day.

 Printable Food Diary Sheets

-Download and read the instruction for keeping a 3-day food diary here.
+Download your free food diary and read the instruction for keeping a 3-day food diary here.

 Planning Healthy Eating Adjustments